 They appear like a subterranean termite with little variations.
 They have 6 legs, an antenna, 1/8 inches long and their color varies.
 They can be creamy and brown/black.
 There are three forms of Eastern Subterranean Termite.
 They are a. worker b. soldier and c. reproductive.
 Eastern Subterranean Termite is recognized by their color, which is brown/orange.
 Their wings are covered in hair.

 This species has been said to originate in the southeastern states of USA.
 This species is present throughout United States of America.
 It occurs in northern and southern America states, including Texas, Florida.
 They are also found as far as Southern Ontario.
-It is very widespread in Florida and Texas, and its damage affects homeowners greatly there.
-In 2006, it was also reported in Oregon.
-This Eastern Subterranean Termite is also found in France, Germany (Europe), Bahamas, Uruguay, Chile (South America).
+It is very widespread in Florida, and its damage affects homeowners greatly there.

 - Environmentally responsible.
 Has little or no impact on human health, low toxicity to birds, fish, and plants; and little potential for groundwater contamination.

 - Once installed, it creates a barrier around your property so that termites take the bait back to their colony and keep them away from your structure.